Cjaker/zerobot-docs/docs/lua_scripting/functions/cavebot.md

 -- This function is a wrapper around the external function cavebotGetSelectedWaypointId.
 -- @return (number) - Returns the waypoint id if there's one selected, otherwise returns -1. function CaveBot.getSelectedWaypointId()

+--- Get waypoint type by specific id.
+--- This function is a wrapper around the external function cavebotGetWaypointTypeById.
+--- @param id (number) - The id of the waypoint to get the type.
+--- @return (number) - Returns the waypoint type if the id is valid, otherwise returns -1. function CaveBot.getWaypointTypeById(id)

+--- Get waypoint data by specific id.
+--- This function is a wrapper around the external function cavebotGetWaypointDataById.
+--- @param id (number) - The id of the waypoint to get the data.
+--- @return (table) - Returns the waypoint data if the id is valid, otherwise nil.
+Data format: {x = number, y = number, z = number, type = number, data = string}
+function CaveBot.getWaypointDataById(id)

+--- Set the lure ignore list for the cavebot system.
+--- This function is a wrapper around the external function cavebotSetLureIgnoreList.
+--- @param list (table) - The list of creatures to ignore. function CaveBot.setLureIgnoreList(list)

+--- Set the safety lure settings for the cavebot system.
+--- All parameters below is based on Safety Lure Settings section from CaveBot settings window.
+--- This function is a wrapper around the external function cavebotSetSafetyLureSettings.
+--- @param nearCreatureDistance (number) - The distance to consider a creature near the player.
+--- @param nearCreatureCount (number) - The count of creatures to consider near the player.
+--- @param avoidStuckTrapCount (number) - The count of creatures to consider a stuck trap. function CaveBot.setSafetyLureSettings(nearCreatureDistance, nearCreatureCount, avoidStuckTrapCount)

+--- Set the lure settings for the cavebot system.
+--- All parameters below is based on Lure Settings section from CaveBot settings window.
+--- This function is a wrapper around the external function cavebotSetLureSettings.
+--- @param creaturesToRun (number) - The count of creatures to run. function CaveBot.setLureSettings(creaturesToRun)

+--- Set the end lure settings for the cavebot system.
+--- All parameters below is based on End Lure Settings section from CaveBot settings window.
+--- This function is a wrapper around the external function cavebotSetEndLureSettings.
+--- @param creaturesToStop (number) - The count of creatures to stop.
+--- @param creaturesToLeave (number) - The count of creatures to leave.
+--- @param tryWalkToCenter (boolean) - The flag to try walk to center. function CaveBot.setEndLureSettings(creaturesToStop, creaturesToLeave, tryWalkToCenter)

+--- Set the auto recorder settings for the cavebot system.
+--- All parameters below is based on Auto Recorder Settings section from CaveBot settings window.
+--- This function is a wrapper around the external function cavebotSetAutoRecorderSettings.
+--- @param nodeDistance (number) - The distance to add a new node/stand between the last node and the player.
+--- @param type (number) - The type of auto recorder.
+0 = Stand / 1 = Node.
+function CaveBot.setAutoRecorderSettings(nodeDistance, type)

+--- Set the node settings for the cavebot system.
+--- All parameters below is based on Node Settings section from CaveBot settings window.
+--- This function is a wrapper around the external function cavebotSetNodeSettings.
+--- @param nodeDistance (number) - The distance to consider a node. function CaveBot.setNodeSettings(nodeDistance)

+--- Add a special area to the cavebot system.
+--- This function is a wrapper around the external function cavebotAddSpecialArea.
+--- If you wanna disable wp range, set fromWp and toWp to 0.
+--- @param x (number) - The x coordinate of the special area.
+--- @param y (number) - The y coordinate of the special area.
+--- @param z (number) - The z coordinate of the special area.
+--- @param type (number) - The type of the special area.
+Refer the value as Enums.SpecialAreaType.
+--- @param width (number) - The width of the special area.
+--- @param height (number) - The height of the special area.
+--- @param fromWp (number) - The start waypoint id of the special area.
+--- @param toWp (number) - The end waypoint id of the special area.
+--- @return (boolean) - Return true if parameters are valid, otherwise return false function CaveBot.addSpecialArea(x, y, z, type, width, height, fromWp, toWp)

+--- Delete a special area by specific id on the cavebot system.
+--- This function is a wrapper around the external function cavebotDeleteSpecialArea.
+--- @param id (number) - The id of the special area to delete. function CaveBot.deleteSpecialArea(id)

+--- Clear all special areas on the cavebot system.
+--- This function is a wrapper around the external function cavebotClearSpecialAreas. function CaveBot.clearSpecialAreas()

 --- Pause the cavebot system for a specific time in milliseconds.
 -- This function is a wrapper around the external function cavebotPause.